Reading time: 4 min

 Subcontractors in the mid-sized segment gaining importance

-The past year saw noticeable growth in the number of companies generating revenue of PLN 300–500m (from 72 to 86), PLN 200–300m (from 87 to 97), and PLN 100–200m (from 287 to 342).
+The past year saw noticeable growth in the number of companies generating revenue of PLN 200-300m (from 97 to 119), and PLN 100-200m (from 342 to 365).
 These segments also increased their revenue share in the overall database.
-As of the end of 2023, companies in these three brackets accounted for 34% of the total number of firms in the database, up from 31% the year before.
+As of the end of 2024, companies in these two brackets accounted for 25% of the total number of firms in the database, up from 23% the year before.

 A significant portion of this group comprises subcontractors focused on niche areas of construction, such as earthworks, reinforced concrete structures, utility installations, gas connections, water and sewage systems, industrial flooring, road surfacing, rail infrastructure, steel structure assembly, roofing works, lighting installations, or refurbishment and renovation.

-In total, the database includes 616 companies with revenue exceeding PLN 100m, which represents over 20% of the total number of firms (up from 18% a year earlier), and accounts for more than 71% of the combined revenue of all companies in the database (up from 68% the year before).
+In total, the database includes 662 companies with revenue exceeding PLN 100m, which represents over 22% of the total number of firms (up from 20% a year earlier), and accounts for 72% of the combined revenue of all companies in the database (up from 71% the year before).

 Firms with revenue between PLN 10m and PLN 100m remain the largest group